 Come to the Lassen County Sheriff-Coroner's Office to verify kinship to the decedent.
 Once the legal next of kin is identified, the Sheriff's Office may remove the seal so family members can enter the property.

-Why is there two different death certificates?
+Why are there two different death certificates?

 Often, toxicology results are necessary in determining cause of death.
 The initial death certificate may have to be filed with a status of "pending toxicology" then the final certificate will be generated after the results are available.